The attorneys at GillespieShields practice family, employment, civil, criminal, and immigration law.

 Study: Hesitation Before Marriage Could Predict Divorce

 According to a study recently published in the Journal of Family Psychology, there may be a way to indicate whether your marriage is going to end in divorce even before it begins.
-Researchers determined that women who have doubts before tying the knot are two-and-a-half times more likely to end up going through divorce within four years than women who do not have pre-marital doubts.
+Unfortunately it doesn’t predict if that will be a contested divorce in Arizona.

 A doctoral student who led the study said that doubts before marriage may be common, but they aren’t always “benign.”
 Even among couples who stayed together, researchers determined that those who experienced doubts before getting married end up being “significantly less satisfied” in their marriages than those who didn’t experience doubts.